UKPLab/sentence-transformers/sentence_transformers/cross_encoder/model_card_template.md

 # Download from the {{ hf_emoji }} Hub
 model = CrossEncoder("{{ model_id | default('sentence_transformers_model_id', true) }}")
-# Get scores for pairs...
+# Get scores for pairs of texts
 pairs = [
 {%- for text in (predict_example or [["How many calories in an egg", "There are on average between 55 and 80 calories in an egg depending on its size."], ["How many calories in an egg", "Egg whites are very low in calories, have no fat, no cholesterol, and are loaded with protein."], ["How many calories in an egg", "Most of the calories in an egg come from the yellow yolk in the center."]]) %}
     {{ "%r" | format(text) }},